 Identifying WHAT enabled us to have an objective review of our status quo, our digital maturity levels, what our DX objectives are, what processes of the value chain we believe should be the focus of our DX efforts, and what technologies/solutions are needed to realize the value and lead to the higher margin for the Group.

-Questions asked as input into our Strategy and Roadmap
+We asked ourselves the following questions as input into our Strategy and Roadmap:

 – What are the Key Strategic Objectives of our Digital Transformation